franBec/pollitoDev/content/en/blog/2024-03-19-pollitos-manifest-on-java-spring-boot-cdd-3.md

 Run and compile.

-In this example, an error ocurrs in consumer generation - jikan.
+In this example, an error occurs in consumer generation - jikan.
 Here is the important fragment of it.

 ```
 [INFO] --- openapi-generator-maven-plugin:7.2.0:generate (consumer generation - jikan) @ springBootStarterTemplate ---